Abelian Surfaces over totally real fields are Potentially Modular: Hida complexes

 \begin{cor} Assume that for all places~$v\in I$, we have $k_v-l_v \geq C$ and $l_v \geq 2$, that for all places~$v\in J$, we have $l_v\ge C$.
 Then the ordinary cohomology is represented by a perfect complex.
 Moreover we have an isomorphism: and an injection:

 \end{cor}

 \begin{proof}To see that is represented by a perfect complex, we consider the exact triangle: Applying the projector $e(T^{I_b,J})$ everywhere (which commutes with the various maps by Lemma~\ref{lem-commutTW}) we deduce this from Corollary~\ref{cor: Klingen quasi iso l at least 3} and Lemma~\ref{lem-isomTw}.
-By our inductive hypothesis, in order to prove the claims about the morphisms it is enough to prove the corresponding statements for the morphisms $e(T^{I_b,J}) {\HH}^i(X^{G_1,I'_{a,b},J}_1, \omega^\kappa) \to e(T^{I_b,J}) {\HH}^i(X_1^{G_1,I_{a,b},J}, \omega^\kappa)$.
+By our inductive hypothesis, in order to prove the claims about the morphisms it is enough to prove the corresponding statements for the morphisms

 Firstly, the natural restriction map is an isomorphism, because $X_1^{G_1,I'_{a,b},J}$ is Cohen--Macaulay, and the complement of $X_1^{G_1,I_{a,b},J}$ is of codimension at least $2$.
 It remains to prove the injectivity of the map of~$H^1$s.

 We have a commutative diagram of exact triangles:

 The injectivity of $ e(T^{I_b,J}) {\HH}^1(X^{G_1,I'_{a,b},J}_1, \omega^\kappa) \rightarrow e(T^{I_b,J}) {\HH}^1(X_1^{G_1,I_{a,b},J}, \omega^\kappa)$ therefore follows from a short diagram chase, using the quasi-isomorphisms provided by Corollary~\ref{cor: Klingen quasi iso l at least 3} and the isomorphism on~$\HH^0$s of Lemma~\ref{lem-isomTw}.\end{proof}